Home Compare CAT vs ITRK.L

 Caterpillar vs Intertek Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Caterpillar carrying a narrow edge on growth.
+Caterpillar holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Intertek still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CAT: Russell 1000, ITRK.L: STOXX 600).